rails/rails/guides/source/contributing_to_ruby_on_rails.md

 list](https://groups.google.com/forum/?fromgroups#!forum/rubyonrails-core).
 You
 might get no response, which means that everyone is indifferent.
 You might find someone who's also interested in building that feature.
-You might get a "This won't be accepted."
+You might get a "This won't be accepted".
 But it's the proper place to discuss new ideas.
 GitHub Issues are not a particularly good venue for the sometimes long and involved discussions new features require.